Carrier Comparison

 Can I use both USPS and UPS for my business?

-Absolutely, and most experienced ecommerce sellers do exactly this.
-Use USPS for lightweight packages under 5 lbs going to residential addresses, and UPS for heavier shipments or when guaranteed delivery times are important.
-A multi-carrier shipping platform makes it easy to compare rates and choose the best option per package.
+Yes, and most experienced ecommerce sellers do exactly this.
+Use USPS for lightweight packages under 5 lbs going to residential addresses, and UPS for heavier shipments or when guaranteed delivery times matter.
+A multi-carrier platform like I'd Ship That makes it easy to compare rates and pick the best option per package, with a label ready in about 30 seconds on web, iOS, or Android.

 Compare Rates From All Carriers